 Cut Your Carbon has been played extensively throughout the UK in schools, colleges, youth clubs and at community events.
 We have also played it in schools in India, Pakistan and New Zealand.
 We have a school version (for Year Groups 5 to 12), an office version and one for housing association tenants.

-Now in its fifth year, TW WESP is open to schools across London.
-It comprises: Free fun and informative water workshops for your pupils (Key Stages 1 – 4) Free water audit for your school Free benchmarking report for your
+Thames Water Water Efficiency in School’s Programme ran over five years in schools across London.
+It comprised: Free fun and informative water workshops for school pupils (Key Stages 1 – 4) Free water audit for schools Free benchmarking report for

 Cath Hassell of ech2o is working with BPEC Training Ltd, (a registered charity which supports quality education and training initiatives in the plumbing industry) to train plumbers to install and maintain rainwater harvesting and greywater recycling systems.
 BPEC recognised the